-Although we typically service discretionary clients through separately managed accounts, we have established and offer "Single Investor Funds" or "SIFs" for clients seeking a portfolio of alternative investment assets without the associated administrative burdens.
-We establish a separate SIF for each client, and we act as the investment manager to that SIF in a discretionary capacity.
-We outsource investment accounting and administration, tax preparation, annual audits and custody/banking to qualified third-party service providers.
-Unless otherwise instructed by a client, we take responsibility for the management of these external relationships, effectively relieving a client of the administration associated with their investment program.
-Due to regulatory requirements in specific jurisdictions, SIFs may not be available for all clients.
+Although The Firm's affiliates typically service discretionary clients through separately managed accounts, they have established and offer "Single Investor Funds" (SIFs) for clients seeking a portfolio of alternative investment assets without the associated administrative burdens.
+They establish a separate SIF for each client, and they act as the investment manager to that SIF in a discretionary capacity.
+The Firm's affiliates outsource investment accounting and administration, tax preparation, annual audits and custody/banking to qualified third-party service providers.
+Unless otherwise instructed by a client, they take responsibility for the management of these external relationships, effectively relieving a client of the administration associated with their investment program.
+Due to regulatory requirements in specific jurisdictions, SIFs may not be offered for all clients.